Rockabilly: Rockabilly Hall of Fame

 The original Rockabilly Hall of Fame was established by Bob Timmers on March 21, 1997, to present early rock and roll history and information relative to the original artists and personalities involved in this pioneering American music genre.
 It was headquartered in Nashville.

 In 2000, an International Rock-A-Billy Hall of Fame and Museum was established in Jackson, Tennessee.

 In recent years, the works of both Halls of Fame have been absorbed by Jeffrey L. Cole, son of Bluegrass Pioneer and Rockabilly artist, Lee Cole.
-Cole’s mission to carry forward the legacy of this Rock and Roll roots genre, with the newly established, Rockabilly Hall of Fame Museum.
+Cole's mission to carry forward the legacy of this Rock and Roll roots genre, with the newly established, Rockabilly Hall of Fame Museum.
+The Museum exists only on-line now, but with the goal of creating a physical space.